Cirius1792/zmk-config-totem/readme.md

 ## References

 ### Case
-The base is awesome [VOID Redux](https://www.printables.com/model/840146-totem-redux) with a modified cover to remove the screw holes from the top.
+The base is the awesome [VOID Redux](https://www.printables.com/model/840146-totem-redux) with a modified cover to remove the screw holes from the top.
 The Step files of the modified pieces are:
 - [left](/case/top-left.step)
 - [right](/case/top-right.step)